 During the exam, the student makes a presentation of a research proposal; the presentation is usually 40-50 min. long.
-It is required that the student develop a syllabus, typically 2-4 page long, explaining the thesis research proposal including and share this with the advisory committee and the Graduate Service Coordinator at least two weeks before the exam.
+It is required that the student develop a syllabus, typically 2-4 page long, explaining the thesis research proposal including:

 - problem statement,

 - ▶ known results,

-- possible approaches and methods,
+- ▶ possible approaches and methods,

 - ▶ partial progress,